john-ciesluk-public/brewery/README.md

 # Brewing Company Sample Website

-This is a website I created in Laravel which simulates a brewing company website.
+This is a brewing company website written in Laravel.

 ## Getting Started